rauppduh/lis/README.md

 FURTHER INFORMATION

-I did not test the abstract factory and not even the strategy, the idea here was show how I would design... but even though I created unit test for some components(one factory, order service, test operation service) following TDD, in order to show how I decouple the objects and test them.
+I did not test the abstract factory and not even the strategy, the idea here was to show how I would design... but even though I created unit test for some components(one factory, order service, test operation service) following TDD, in order to show how I decouple the objects and test them.

-As we should not extend a lot the design, I miss creating more components to be able to test many of the command operations (the strategies and testoperationservice are commands and not query operation, not able to test at this moment and therefore not being TDD).
+As we should not extend a lot the design, I miss creating more components to be able to test many of the command operations through acceptance test, as command operations does not return any thing, some acceptance test could verify the whole feature by accessing query methods